 - Closing Date for Applications: Open all year round for applications onto individual modules

 - Module dates: Weekends: approximately one weekend (Friday evening/Saturday) per month

 - Programme Accreditation: National University of Ireland, Galway - NUI Galway (Level 9)

 - To maximise the benefit of the programme to participants, the intake to any module is restricted to 20 students.
 Candidates are strongly encouraged to apply early.

-- Once you are registered on the programme there is no need to reapply, simply indicate your interest to the CLL Office of your intention to enroll in modules offered.
+- Once you are registered for the programme there is no need to reapply, simply indicate your interest to the CLL Office of your intention to enrol in modules offered.
 Closing Date for New Applications (autumn intake): Friday 12th August 2016

 - Closing Date for New Applications (winter intake): Friday 25th November 2016